-In 2014, the “Methamphetamine Registry” was expanded into the “Drug Offender Registry” and qualifying convictions increased to include most drug offenses.
-Also in 2014, the length of time an offender remained on the Registry was expanded from seven years to ten years.
+In 2014, the “Methamphetamine Registry” was expanded into the “Drug Offender Registry” and qualifying convictions were increased to include most drug offenses.
+Also in 2014, the length of time an offender remained on the Registry was expanded from seven years to 10 years.

-The Registry contains such information as: the name of the offender; the offender’s date of birth; the county of conviction; the offenses for which the person was convicted; and the date of conviction.
+The Registry contains information including the name of the offender, the offender’s date of birth, the county of conviction, the offenses for which the person was convicted, and the date of conviction.